TL;DR

 Most comprehensive policies include access to 24/7 support lines staffed by trained counsellors or nurses.
 These are a confidential and immediate source of support if you are feeling overwhelmed, stressed, or anxious and just need to talk to someone.
 This can be a vital first step and is often included at no extra cost.

 At WeCovr, we are passionate about adding even more value for our clients.
 We believe that physical and mental health are intrinsically linked.
-That's why, in addition to finding you the best policy from across the market, we provide all our customers with complimentary access to our very own AI-powered calorie and nutrition tracking app, CalorieHero.
+That's why, in addition to finding you a strong fit for your needs from across the market, we provide all our customers with complimentary access to our very own AI-powered calorie and nutrition tracking app, CalorieHero.
 It’s our way of showing we care about your holistic health journey, going above and beyond the insurance policy itself.

 The cost of private health insurance varies significantly based on a range of personal factors and the level of cover you choose.
 It's a highly customisable product.